Laos Food Guide

 Khao Niew / ເຂົ້າໜຽວ (Sticky Rice)

-Khao Niew, or ເຂົ້າໜຽວ, is the staple food of Laos - more than just a side dish, it's a cultural cornerstone.
-This glutinous rice is steamed in a bamboo basket (huad) and served in small woven baskets (tip khao).
-It's eaten by hand, rolled into small balls and used to scoop up other dishes.
-Khao Niew is an integral part of Lao cuisine and is consumed with almost every meal.
-It's also used in desserts (khao lam) and snacks.
-Laos has the highest per capita sticky rice consumption globally - deeply tied to Lao identity and hospitality rituals.
+Khao Niew, or ເຂົ້າໜຽວ, is the staple food of Laos, and calling it a side dish undersells it.
+This glutinous rice is steamed in a bamboo basket (huad) and served from small woven baskets (tip khao).
+You eat it with your hands, pinching off a piece, rolling it into a ball, and using it to scoop up whatever else is on the table.
+It accompanies nearly every meal and also turns up in desserts like khao lam and in snacks.
+Laos has the highest per capita sticky rice consumption in the world, and the grain is bound up with Lao identity and the rituals of hospitality.

 Regional Specialties & Local Favorites